Dictionaries

 Dictionaries of Types not Supported Natively

 Nullable<T> is a smart pointer type that can either point to a value or be null in the absence of value.
 It is usually used in Object Oriented Programming Languages when a reference doesn't point anywhere.
 The difference with Option is that the wrapped value is stored inside a Box<T> data type.
-The Box<T> type, inspired by Rust, allows us to allocate a new memory segment for our type, and access this segment using a pointer that can only be manipulated in one place at a time.
+The Box<T> type is a smart pointer that allows us to use a dedicated boxed_segment memory segment for our data, and access this segment using a pointer that can only be manipulated in one place at a time.
+See Smart Pointers Chapter for more information.

 Let's show using an example.
 We will try to store a Span<felt252> inside a dictionary.
 For that, we will use Nullable<T> and Box<T>.
 Also, we are storing a Span<T> and not an Array<T> because the latter does not implement the Copy<T> trait which is required for reading from a dictionary.